-How the Reading Scholarship Accounts Work
+Reading Scholarship Accounts – For providers

 In 2018, Florida became the first state to offer an education savings account program for students enrolled in public schools.
 The Reading Scholarship, administered by Step Up For Students, was created to help public school students in third through fifth grade who struggle with reading.
 The program offers parents access to educational savings accounts, worth $500 each, to pay for tuition and fees related to part-time tutoring, summer and after-school literacy programs, instructional materials and curriculum related to reading or literacy.

 In order to be eligible for a Reading Scholarship Account your child must meet the following requirements:

 - Currently enrolled in a Florida public school in third, fourth or fifth grade for the 2021-22 school year, and scored a performance level of 1 or 2 on the English Language Arts (ELA) test in the 2020-21 school year

 - Students who are classified as English Language Learners, and who are enrolled in a program or receiving services that are specifically designed to meet the instructional needs of English Language Learner (ELL) students, will receive priority